alamikaele/configure-ad/README.md

 <br/>

 <p align="center">
-<h4 align="center">Creating First Virtual Machine </h4>
+<h4 align="center">Creating Domain Controller Virtual Machine (VM) </h4>
 Create Virtual Machine on Microsoft Azure and name it "dc-1".
-Make sure to put it in the resource group we just created.
+Make sure to put it in the resource group and virtual network we just created.
 Image: Windows Server 2022.
 Size: anything with 2 virtual cpus. username: make it and save it in a txt file (notepad/textedit). password: no password
 </p>
 <br/>
 <p>